-The stall output signal allows stallGuard2 to be handled by the external motion controller like a stop switch.
-It becomes activated whenever the stallGuard value SG_RESULT reaches zero, and at the same time the velocity condition is fulfilled (TSTEP \leq TCOOLTHRS).
+The stall output signal allows StallGuard2 to be handled by the external motion controller like a stop switch.
+The Stall signal becomes activated, when SG_RESULT goes to zero and at the same time the velocity condition $TSTEP \leq TCOOLTHRS$ is fulfilled.
 The index output signals the microstep counter zero position, to allow the application to reference the drive to a certain current pattern.
-Chopper on-state shows the on-state of both coil choppers (alternating) when working in spreadCycle or constant off time in order to determine the duty cycle.
-The dcStep skipped information is an alternative way to find out when dcStep runs with a velocity below the step velocity.
+Chopper on -state shows the on-state of both coil choppers (alternating) when working in SpreadCycle or constant off time in order to determine the duty cycle.
+The DcStep skipped information is an alternative way to find out when DcStep runs with a velocity below the step velocity.
 It toggles with each step not taken by the sequencer.